How Parents Can Help Kids Tackle School Avoidance

 Difficult experiences or mental health conditions can also contribute to school avoidance.

-“If a child struggles to stay in school, either by not showing up or by not staying through the day, this could be related to anxiety, depression, OCD, or bullying,” said Jacqueline Sperling, PhD, director of the Anxiety Mastery Program at McLean Hospital in Cambridge, MA, and an assistant professor of psychology in the Department of Psychiatry at Harvard Medical School.
+“If a child struggles to stay in school, either by not showing up or by not staying through the day, this could be related to anxiety, depression, OCD, or bullying, or others,” said Jacqueline Sperling, PhD, director of the Anxiety Mastery Program at McLean Hospital in Cambridge, MA, and an assistant professor of psychology in the Department of Psychiatry at Harvard Medical School.

 In younger children, dependency on a parent may make going to school frightening.
 “Anxiety-based school absenteeism in younger kids may be related to separation anxiety from caregivers,” says Christopher Kearney, PhD, chair of psychology at the University of Nevada, Las Vegas, and a clinical child psychologist who studies school absenteeism.